Rajan316/healthcare-analytics/Framingham/README.md

 It is immediately evident that male patients over the age of 60 have a higher risk of developing cardiac disease in the next ten years as compared to other age groups.
 Doctors can thus prescribe appropriate exercise regimen or medications to the patients which will help prevent its sudden occurence.

-#### How does already having stroke and diabetes affect the chances of CHD?
+#### How does prevalent stroke and diabetes affect the chances of CHD?

 ```{python visualize}
 sns.barplot('prevalentStroke','diabetes', data=framingham,  hue="PersonType")